UserPlayer-ux/DevOpsProject/README.md

 1.Develop a Web Application:

--You and your team need to build (or use an existing) web application to serve as the base for demonstrating DevOps practices.
+-Build F1 Driver List web application to serve as the base for demonstrating DevOps practices.

 2.Implement DevOps Practices: